 If your wardrobe is jam packed full of items that you can’t bear to part with.
 It is likely that your linen cupboard is the same, and packed to the brim with items that are no longer used.
 We only need two complete sets of sheets and duvet covers per bed which are rotated from being on the bed or laundered and ready for use.
 To cater for seasonal changes, it is only necessary to keep one electric blanket, winter weight blanket or duvet inner and a light weight throw for each bed.
 Depending on how often you like to change up the accessories in the room, will dictate how many display pillow cases you need.
 I suggest that the bed linen for the guest bedroom is stored on the top shelf of the wardrobe in that room.
 This allows you to free up space in your linen cupboard and stops that linen being mixed up with the other bedrooms linen.
 There is no need to keep an endless supply of beach towels.
 I suggest you only keep one for each family member and a few spares for guests.
 The size of your bathroom linen collection, will depend on the number of bathrooms you have and how often you change your towels.
-The Teen Techie and I both have problem facial skin and change our face clothes daily to prevent regular flare ups.
-So, there is a need to have a large supply of face clothes that will last until washing day.

 If you are lucky enough to have an extra storage cupboard in your home.
 Treasure this space and don’t overload it with unnecessary stuff, that is jammed in and will never see the light of day again.
 What you store in this space will depend, greatly on the amount of storage you have elsewhere in your home and the amount of stuff that you have.
 If you don’t have a home office, this is an ideal place to keep a concertina file box of important documents.
 Such as insurance policies, birth certificates and passports, that can be accessed quickly when needed.
 With the invention of online access to our bank and utilities accounts there is no need to keep personal and household monthly invoices and statements.
 It is far easier to have accounts delivered via the internet and stored, until payment is made and then deleted.
 It’s also the perfect place to keep those bits and bobs that you use regularly, but don’t belong in another area of your home.